PLIP - Help

 off specific interaction types.
 You can inspect the complex or process it further to generate publication-ready

 images in a few steps.
-We recommend using PyMOL 1.7.x.
+We recommend using PyMOL 1.7.x or higher.
 In earlier versions, you might see warnings upon loading

 the file and encounter missing elements in the visualization or different color schemes.
 In the case of a red background, you should be able to restore the original color